Pathloom

 Solution

 One of the key design solutions in Pathloom is the detailed filtering system that is easily accessible when browsing.
+Within the primary navigation, users can quickly choose between hiking or camping, with specific filters for each.

-06. Smart Planning
+Smart Planning

 Pain Points